 - Fat Bastard: One of the teachers (appropriately nicknamed "Speckrolle", 'roll of bacon') of Cesar and Roman Bertini, who's a radical nazi and works hard to make his class "free of Jews".

-- Gestapo: Cesar gets taken and beaten up by them.
-When they release him, he learns that he also was kicked out from School.
+- The Gestapo: Cesar gets taken and beaten up by them.
+When they release him, he learns that he also was kicked out of school.

 - Hooker with a Heart of Gold: Averted, if not inverted.
 Roman goes to a whore, who takes the ring he inherited from his grandfather as payment.

 - Informed Judaism: Mother Lea and grandmother Recha are technically Jews, but don't care much for their religion.
 Unfortunately, The Nazis also persecute Jews who don't care much for their culture/religion.

 - Likes Older Women: Roman Bertini with his neighbor Erika Schwarz, who'll help them later, being the main example of this.

 - The Mentally Disturbed: During the war, grandma Emma loses her sanity.